WING-NUS/scisumm-corpus/README.md

-The manually annotated training set of 40 articles and citing papers, human written summaries for them and a further 1000 document corpus (ScisummNet), an auto-annotated noisy dataset with several thousands of arcile-citing paper papers (to aid in ' training deep learning models) are readily available for download and can be used by participants.
+The manually annotated training set of 40 articles and citing papers, human written summaries for them and a further 1000 document corpus (ScisummNet), an auto-annotated noisy dataset with several thousands of article-citing paper papers (to aid in ' training deep learning models) are readily available for download and can be used by participants.
 This data can be found in /data/Training-Set-2019/Task1/From-Training-Set-2018 and /data/Training-Set-2019/Task2/From-Training-Set-2018